Ascensao/WebsiteImageOptimizer/README.md

-# Website Image Optimizer
+# Website Image Optimizer - SEO

 ###  Convert bulk images to WebP Format

 ## About the Project

-Website Image Optimizer is a powerful Python script designed to convert images to the WebP format.
+<p>Website Image Optimizer is a powerful Python script designed to convert images to the WebP format.
 It supports various image formats, including JPG, JPEG, PNG, GIF, TIFF, JFIF, and AVIF.
-The script can be used to convert your website's images to WebP format efficiently.
+The script can be used to convert your website's images to WebP format efficiently. </p>

-The conversion process significantly reduces the file size without compromising the image quality, resulting in quicker website load times and less bandwidth consumption.
+<p>The conversion process significantly reduces the file size without compromising the image quality, improving the SEO of your website making  quicker load times and less bandwidth consumption.</p>

-This repository comes with a sample of images in the 'images_sample' folder.
+<p>This repository comes with a sample of images in the 'images_sample' folder.
 The original size of the images was 12.8 MB.
-After running the script and converting the images, the total size was reduced to 1.02MB, representing a significant reduction of **92%**.
+After running the script and converting the images, the total size was reduced to 1.02MB, representing a significant reduction of **92%**.</p>

 ## Prerequisites
 To run the script, you need: